SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 awareness through word-of-mouth)
 * Informing strengths and weaknesses from a new user perspective (e.g., raising a bug as a GitHub issue, proposing a new feature)
-* Providing moral support (a "thank you" goes a long way).
+* Providing moral support (a "thank you" goes a long way)

 Users who continue to engage with the project and its community will often become more and more involved.
 Such Users may find themselves becoming